foucault studies

 Roman Stoics’ care of the self, rather than his fleeting glances towards

-Baudelairean selfinvention, that provides schema for interpreting what
+Baudelairean self‐invention, that provides a schema for interpreting what

 “disciplina voluntatis”.39